Storage Service Encryption using customer-managed keys in Azure Key Vault

 To query the status of the encrypted data, refer to Step 4 of Getting Started in Storage Service Encryption for Data at Rest.

-Q: I'm using Premium storage; can I use SSE with customer managed keys?
+Q: I'm using Premium storage; can I use customer-managed keys with SSE?

-Q: How much more does Azure Storage cost if SSE with customer managed keys is enabled?
+Q: How much more does Azure Storage cost if I use customer-managed keys with SSE?

 A: There is a cost associated for using Azure Key Vault.
-For more details visit Key Vault Pricing.
+For more details, visit Key Vault Pricing.
 There is no additional cost for SSE, which is enabled for all storage accounts.